 I spent most of my life convinced there was nothing for me in the romance section of the bookstore.
 Enter contemporary romance, a genre I didn’t realize I was reading because of the Young Adult umbrella term.

 Turns out, contemporary romance is the comforting genre I need to decompress after finishing an intense thriller or a high-stakes fantasy.
-Knowing that when I reach the last page, everything will be—if not better—at least okay is just the thing to ease the stresses of real life.
+Knowing that when I reach the last page, everything will be—if not better—at least okay, is just what eases the stresses of real life.

-So, besties, if you find yourself needing a little stress relief, consider getting cozy with one of these light contemporary romance novels .
+So, besties, if you find yourself needing a little stress relief, consider getting cozy with one of these seven light and fluffy contemporary romance novels.

 Landline by Rainbow Rowell